colouring-cities/colouring-core/etl/README.md

 ./add_new_geometries.sh
 ```

-Create building record to match each new geometry (TOID) that doesn't already have a linked building.
+Create building record to match each new geometry that doesn't already have a linked building.

 ```bash
 ./create_new_building_records.sh
 ```

-Mark TOIDs not present in the update as demolished.
+Mark buildings with geometries not present in the update as demolished.

 ```bash
 ./mark_demolitions.sh